fairdemocracy/vilfredo-core/docs/source/readme.rst

 .. -*- coding: utf-8 -*-

 ======================
-vilfredo-reloaded-core
+vilfredo-core
 ======================

-Vilfredo (Reloaded)
+Vilfredo
 ===================

-Vilfredo (Reloaded) is a collaborative consensus-building and decision-making tool for generating universally supported solutions to open questions (questions which cannot be answered with a simple 'yes' or 'no').
+Vilfredo is a collaborative consensus-building and decision-making tool for generating universally supported solutions to open questions (questions which cannot be answered with a simple 'yes' or 'no').